diffblue/cbmc/doc/cprover-manual/modeling-assumptions.md

 ```

 Assumptions do restrict the search space, but only for assertions that
 follow.
-As an example, the following program will pass:
+As an example, this program will pass:

 ```C
 int main() {